PersonnelPaul McCartney: vocals, bass, electric piano

 God’s light make bright your day

-The lines were almost quoted directly by The Beatles:
+Those lines were almost quoted directly by The Beatles in ‘Tell Me What You See’:

 Big and black the clouds may be